-As you may know, lentils are one of the best sources of protein on a plant-based diet.
+As you may know, lentils are one of the best protein sources in a plant-based diet.

 If you are curious about vegan protein sources, I recommend reading this 6 mins great article on the matter.
-When you sprout lentils, studies have shown to enhance their amino acid profile, increasing their protein concentration, and improving the quality and availability of their vitamins and minerals, amongst other great benefits.
+When you sprout lentils, studies have shown to enhance their amino acid profile, increase their protein concentration, and improve the quality and availability of their vitamins and minerals, amongst other great benefits.

-Note: Please refer to our two steps guide to Sprout Lentils before making this recipe.
+Note: Please refer to our two-step Sprout Lentils guide before making this recipe.

 So, we use them in different recipes, including salads, hamburgers, and soups (don't miss the Hearty and Spicy Sprouted Lentils Soup).

 Sprouted lentils have an earthy taste and don't need cooking.
 In addition, they have a crunchy texture that goes well as an addition to several dishes.

 📚 More Heart-Warming Recipes